hacetin/kmeans-and-agglomerative/README.md

 ### Implementation

-I used centroid-linked agglomerative clustering.
-I just stored the centroid data point and the number of items for each cluster.
-Here are the steps of the agglomerative clustering algorithm that I implemented:
+This is a centroid-linked agglomerative clustering.
+It just stores the centroid data point and the number of items for each cluster.
+Here are the steps of the agglomerative clustering algorithm:

 1. Define each data point as a different cluster, and the point itself as the centroid of the cluster.
 Also, assign 1 to item count, and initialize a label array showing centroid indexes in the centroid array.
 2. Find the closest two centroids (minimum distance, maximum similarity).